Vol. 5, no. 1 (2010)

 Has any student still doubts or feels uneasy?
 Then he is told that all is well, for all ends well.
 Yes, those things that we unscientifically call “people” may seem to be suffering, poor things.
 And the others, crony criminals who have nothing to do with the free market, are the exception, though the rule just wants to be like them.
 After all, those exceptional exceptions were on the cover of glossy magazines like Capital, the Cosmopolitan of people who “have balls”… Don’t worry.
 Everything will be alright.
 Just wait—that’s what my old priest and the party commissar would say… The invisible hand of the self-regulating market is going to look after all of them.
 Free from State intervention and from trade unions—for only capitals may associate and go on strike if they don’t like a government—the invisible hand is to generate endless bounty for all—the invisible bounty?
 Most of the world’s trade is virtual, after all…

 Such is orthodoxy today, for which even a Pope’s distribution chests are heresy, utter hilaireous bellocs...
 If you claim that small is beautiful, the giants get angry: go make your shoes elsewhere!
 Today, you no longer need to be red to be a danger.
 It is enough to be as white as a dove.
 The Market God likes hawks, whose endless preying is the source of all that is good.
 His transparent hand turns into water all the blood that these hawks spill.
-A hidden theology… Maybe Divine Will should be in fashion again.
+As to the tallest shrines, they are no longer erected for the glory of the Sun, Athena or Almighty God, but for the likes of Morgan Stanley.
+Behind all this, a hidden theology… Maybe Divine Will should be in fashion again.

 The measure of the restoration lies in the extent to which we apply social values more noble than mere monetary profit.